 Our Certified Accreditation

-Having shown compliance with current health and safety legislation – ‘Dry riser solutions’ is accredited within the Contractors Health and Safety Assessment Scheme (CHAS) to do riser and wet riser installations and maintenance.
+Having shown compliance with current health and safety legislation – ‘Dry riser solutions’ is accredited within the Contractors Health and Safety Assessment Scheme (CHAS) to do dry riser install maintenance.

 All our projects are designed, installed and commissioned to industrial standard and legislation BS9990: 2015 Standards.
 All the parts used in designing are BS5041 standards.